dc25/pentominoes_online/readme.md

-# Pentominos 6x10 Rectangle Solution Animation
+# Pentominoes 6x10 Rectangle Solution Animation

-A typescript program to read and display all solutions to the pentominos 6x10 rectangle puzzle in chronological seqence.
+A typescript program to read and display all solutions to the pentominoes 6x10 rectangle puzzle in chronological seqence.

 ## Required Tools